merybal/login-app/README.md

 # Login App

 Responsive Login SPA, with a retrieve password page, developed with React and JavaScript.
-Some accesibility features (like aria labels) are included in this app.
+Some accessibility features (like aria labels) are included in this app.

 Notes: